-- (c) Any work or service which forms part of normal civil obligations so far as it is imposed also on citizens of the State concerned. - Article 12.
-(1) Migrant workers and members of their families shall have the right to freedom of thought, conscience and religion.
-[This right shall include freedom to have [or not to have] or to adopt [or not to adopt] a religion or belief of their choice, and freedom whether individually or in community with others and in public or private, to manifest their religion or beliefs in worship, observance, practice and teaching.] - [(2) Migrant workers and members of their families shall not be subject to coercion which would impair their freedom to have [or not to have] or to adopt [or not to adopt] a religion or beliefs of their choice.] - (3) Freedom to manifest one's religion or [beliefs] [convictions] may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health, or morals or the fundamental rights and freedoms of others. - (4) The States Parties to this Convention undertake to have respect for the liberty of migrant workers [to practice their religion and] to ensure the religious and moral education of their children, including children over whom they have legal quaradianship, in conformity with their own convictions. - Article 13.
-(1) Migrant workers and members of their families shall have the right to hold opinions without interference. - (2) Migrant workers and their families shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas [of all kinds], regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of their choice. - (3) The exercise of the rights provided for in paragraph (2) of this article carries with it special duties and responsibilities.
-It may therefore be subject to certain restrictions, but these shall only be such as are provided by law and are necessary: - (a) For respect of the rights or reputations of others; - (b) For the protection of national security or of public order (ordre public), or of public health or morals. - Article 14.
-Migrant workers and members of their families shall not be subjected to arbitrary or unlawful interference with their privacy, family, home, correspondence, or other communications nor to unlawful attacks on their honour and reputation.
+- (1) Migrant workers and members of their families shall have the right to freedom of thought, conscience and religion.
+[This right shall include freedom to have [or not to have] or to adopt [or not to adopt] a religion or belief of their choice and freedom whether individually or in community with others and in public or private, to manifest their religion or beliefs in worship, observance, practice and teaching.] - [(2) Migrant workers and members of their families shall not be subject to coercion which would impair their freedom to have [or not to have] or to adopt [or not to adopt] a religion or beliefs of their choice.] - (3) Freedom to manifest one's religion or [beliefs] [convictions] may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health or morals or the fundamental rights and freedoms of others. - (4) The States Parties to this Convention undertake to have respect for the liberty of migrant workers [to practice their religion and] to ensure the religious and moral education of their children, including children over whom they have legal guardianship, in conformity with their own convictions.

+- (1) Migrant workers and members of their families shall have the right to hold opinions without interference. - (2) Migrant workers and members of their families shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas [of all kinds], regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of their choice. - (3) The exercise of the rights provided for in paragraph (2) of this article carries with it special duties and responsibilities.
+It may therefore be subject to certain restrictions, but these shall only be such as are provided by law and are necessary: - (a) For respect of the rights or reputations of others;

+(b) For the protection of national security or of public order (ordre public) or of public health or morals.

+Migrant workers and members of their families shall not be subjected to arbitrary or unlawful interference with their privacy, family, home, correspondence or other communications nor to unlawful attacks on their honour and reputation.
 They shall have the right to the protection of the law against such interference or attacks.